Harbor Defenses of New York: Present

 16-inch Mark 7 gun displayed at Fort John Custis, Virginia, similar to the display at Hartshorne Woods Park, the former Highlands Military Reservation.

 Fort Wadsworth, Fort Tilden, and Fort Hancock are parts of the Gateway National Recreation Area, managed by the National Park Service and open to the public.
 Fort Jay and Castle Williams are in Governors Island National Monument, also a national park; they are also open to the public with a collection of Civil War-era cannon and good interpretive signage.
 The third system fort at Fort Schuyler has been fully converted to office space as part of the State University of New York Maritime College.
 The old fort is well-preserved, but the Endicott batteries are all demolished or buried.
 A magazine for the 12-inch battery and a mostly-buried mine casemate remain.
 Fort Slocum has been mostly demolished; however, a 15-inch Rodman gun remains on the island, along with three of the four mortar pits an 1890s practice battery.
 Fort Totten is partly used as an Army Reserve center; the stone fort is open to the public but the preserved Endicott batteries are not.
 The minefield control area is largely intact, but is in use by the New York Police Department.
 The former Fort Totten Officers' Club, one of many buildings in the United States resembling the Army Corps of Engineers' castle symbol, is now home to the Bayside Historical Society.

 Fort Wood remains as the foundation of the Statue of Liberty; Fort Gibson on Ellis Island was demolished in 1892 to make room for the immigration station, and a plaque on the island commemorates it.
 Castle Clinton remains intact and is used for concerts.
 Fort Gansevoort was demolished in 1854; the North Battery also no longer exists.
-Fort Lafayette was demolished in 1960 to make room for the Verrazano-Narrows Bridge.
+Fort Lafayette was demolished in 1960 to make room for the Verrazzano–Narrows Bridge.